gohugoio/hugo/content/tutorials/creating-a-new-theme.md

 WARN: {date} {source} Unable to locate layout for homepage: [index.html _default/list.html]
 WARN: {date} {source} "/" is rendered empty
 =============================================================
-Your rendered home page is blank: /index.html is zero-length
+Your rendered homepage is blank: /index.html is zero-length
  * Did you specify a theme on the command-line or in your "config.toml" file?
 (Current theme: "")
 =============================================================